-The Recycling Management Act regulates waste and environmentally friendly disposal solutions.
+The Closed Substance Cycle Waste Management Act regulates waste and environmentally friendly disposal solutions.
 Learn more in the lexicon of Lumiform.

 The Recycling Management Act is the central legal regulation of the German waste law.
 In this context, the circular economy is intended to conserve natural resources as well as promote environmentally sound management.
 The goal of this regulation is to reduce waste, especially waste going to disposal sites.